kinnara-digital-studio/kecak-workflow/docs/PluginsList_RoleManagement.md

 |**Permission**            | Who can access the section                                             |

-The image above is the image of the fill field for the Role, which is fill Role ID and which Authorization Object into the Role.
+The image above is the image of the fill field for the Role, which is filled Role ID and which Authorization Object into the Role.

 The following is an example of data filling:
 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement6.png" alt="roleManagement6" />